interuss/monitoring/monitoring/uss_qualifier/configurations/README.md

 ## Usage

 To execute a test run with uss_qualifier, a uss_qualifier configuration must be provided.
 This configuration consists of the test suite to run, along with definitions for all resources needed by that test suite, plus information about artifacts that should be generated.
-See [`USSQualifierConfiguration`](configuration.py) for the exact schema.
+See [`USSQualifierConfiguration`](configuration.py) for the exact schema and [the dev configurations](./dev) for examples.

 ### Specifying